Why is it important to wear a bicycle helmet?

 What safety information should I look for when purchasing a helmet?

-Can I use a helmet that is used or a hand-me-down helmet?
+Can I use a helmet that is used or a hand-me-down?

-If considering a used or hand-me-down helmet, never purchase or use a helmet that is cracked, broken, or has been in a crash.
-Keep in mind that used or older helmets might have cracks you cannot see and might not meet current safety standards if manufactured before 1999.
+If you are considering a used or hand-me-down helmet, never purchase or use a helmet that is cracked, broken, or has been in a crash.
+Keep in mind that used or older helmets might have cracks you cannot see and might not meet current safety standards if they were manufactured before 1999.

 How can I tell if my bicycle helmet fits properly?

 - When the chin strap is buckled, a bicycle helmet should have a snug but comfortable fit.
 You should not be able to move the helmet from side to side or up and down.

 - The helmet should sit level on the head (not tilted back) and rest low on the forehead.

 - The bottom edge of the helmet should be 1 to 2 finger widths above the eyebrow.

 - Another technique to check proper positioning: your eyes should be able to see the very edge of the helmet when looking upward.